 So inevitably we look to technology for solutions to the horse betting conundrum.
 For the new generation of sportsbook operators, horse racing has too often been an afterthought.
 The focus on other sports, particularly EPL, has meant that too many people tack on a horse racing product at the end without really understanding the culture or the technology.

-They don’t maximise the financial potential of horse racing, or the enjoyment of it for punters, by offering the full range of betting options.
-It’s a fault of the operators but I think more importantly, they’re not getting the right advice from the people providing the tech under the bonnet.
+They don’t maximize the financial potential of horse racing, or the enjoyment of it for punters, by offering the full range of betting options.
+It’s a fault of the operators but I think, more importantly, they’re not getting the right advice from the people providing the tech under the bonnet.